Pylons/pyramid/docs/narr/configuration.rst

 ------------------------------------

 Experienced Python programmers may find the "imperative" configuration mechanism fits the way they already do things.
 This is the configuration mode in which developers cede the least amount of control to the framework.
-Because of this, it is also the easiest configuration mode to understand.
+It is often the easiest configuration mode to understand.

 Here's one of the simplest :mod:`repoze.bfg` applications, configured
 imperatively: